mdn/content/files/en-us/web/http/conditional_requests/index.md

 ### Integrity of a partial download

-Partial downloading of files is a functionality of HTTP that allows to resume previous operations, saving bandwidth and time, by keeping the already obtained information:
+Partial downloading of files is a functionality of HTTP that allows resuming previous operations, saving bandwidth and time, by keeping the already obtained information:

 ![A download has been stopped and only partial content has been retrieved.](httpresume1.png)